Camera and Lens Repairs

 Proprietor: Alan Marlow (HTEC Mech/Prod eng.)

 Hello there, thanks for visiting my website.
-My name is Alan and I am based in Shepperton, Middlesex,
+My name is Alan and I work from home based in Shepperton, Surrey,

 about 20 miles south west of London and a few miles from junction 1 of the M3 / junction 11 of the M25.

-(no parking restrictions incidentally should you wish to visit in person).
+(no parking restrictions incidentally should you wish to visit in person – but please make an appointment first).

 I have always been interested in photography.
 I do occasionally get out and take photographs myself so I know how important it is to have a fully working camera.